Valafi/UE5-Style-Guide/marketplace-compatibility.md

 # UE4 Marketplace TRC + Style Guide and Linter Compatibility

-Epic's Marketplace TRC can be found here: https://forums.unrealengine.com/showthread.php?151905-Marketplace-Technical-Review-Checklist
+Epic's Marketplace TRC can be found here: <https://forums.unrealengine.com/showthread.php?151905-Marketplace-Technical-Review-Checklist>

 This document shows its compatibility with the style guide on this repo, as well as the UE4 Marketplace Plugin Linter.

-## Icon Guide:
+## Icon Guide

 * :white_check_mark: - Compatible
 * :green_heart: - Linter Supported (Can currently be checked through automation)